Everything you wanted to know about REPAINTING and were afraid to ask

 When using repainting studies:

-Never use a repainter for entry in isolation!
+Never use a repainting arrows for entry!

 Both up and down signals will repaint.